Pramila Bhatt

 Pramila Korikar-Bhatt (born 16 September 1969) is an Indian former cricketer.

 Career

-She played women's Test cricket (5 matches between 1991 and 1996) and ODI cricket for India (22 matches between 1993 and 1998).
+She played five women's Test matches between 1991 and 1996 and 22 women's ODIs for India between 1993 and 1998.
 She captained the Indian team in one Test match 7 ODI matches.
 An all-rounder, for most of her ODI career she batted in the middle order and bowled right-arm offspin.
 Her tenure as captain is best remembered for the tied-ODI match against New Zealand in the 1997/98 Women's Cricket World Cup.

 Personal life

 She currently lives in Abu Dhabi with her husband, Sarangan Venugopalan and their two sons, Siddanth and Sanjith.